Crotalo0/java_text_adventure/README.md

 The `Chapter1` class is the entry point for the actual game chapter:
 Every char must have a map, and a game loop.
 - To create the map: `gs.setMap(new MapCreator(x, y))`.
-- GameLoop is contained inside utils package and its a standard gameLoop that asks for a command and print the position.
+- GameLoop is contained inside utils package.
+It's a standard gameLoop that asks for a command and print the position.

 ## Weapons

 Weapons are managed within the `weapon` package, with the potential addition of a `BasicWeapon` class in the future.
 Every Unique weapon should have a unique ability, see for example the OffensiveWeapon.
-The focus is to mantain ability onto the weapon to ensure that the player is not binded to one combat style during the playthrough.
+The focus is to maintain ability onto the weapon to ensure that the player is not bound to one combat style during the play-through.

 ## Commands